tek79/thingzi-logic-timers/readme.md

-Forked from: https://www.npmjs.com/package/thingzi-logic-timers in order to fix a missing dependency.
+Forked from: https://www.npmjs.com/package/thingzi-logic-timers in order to replace the now deprecated 'request' dependency.

 A collection of useful nodes to help with time based automation.